Mount Kilimanjaro Deaths

 - Lack of Supplies.
 People who have medical conditions such as diabetes can die if they leave their medical supplies at the base of the mountain.

-How to Prevent Dying on Mount Kilimanjaro
+How to Prevent Mount Kilimanjaro Deaths

 If you are going to climb, it’s essential to climb the right way.
 This includes finding a guide who understands how to avoid AMS and treat it if symptoms start to occur.
 Doing your research can help with finding a qualified guide.
 Aside from picking an excellent guide, there are other preventative measures you can take, including: